 The Practice can be arranged domestically or internationally.
 The minimum time expected for the Practice Experience is 240 hours over the course of at least six weeks in the field.
 Many students engage in Practice Experiences much longer than this minimum.

 In planning your Practice, there are three important restrictions to keep in mind.
 Practice Experiences cannot involve:

 Additional information on these restrictions is provided below:

 The process of selecting and arranging a Practice is considered a significant learning experience in itself.
 Therefore, Blum Center staff do not place students into pre-selected Practice Experience sites.
-Instead, the GPP staff and peer advisers provide substantial support to students in finding a meaningful practice experience.
-GPP Peer Advisors , all of which hold regular drop in office hours, provide students with resources and guidance on how to go about identifying and developing a Practice Experience that suits the individual student’s interests and needs.
+Instead, the GPP staff and peer advisers provide substantial support to students in finding a meaningful Practice Experience.
+GPP Peer Advisors, all of whom hold regular drop in office hours, provide students with resources and guidance on how to go about identifying and developing a Practice Experience that suits the individual student’s interests and needs.

 While students have some flexibility to choose their site, scale, and form of poverty action, each choice raises distinct social, political, and logistical challenges and opportunities for the student.
 This document—organized around 11 common types of PEs—highlights some questions to engage with when considering these PEs.

 Preliminary Questions for Organizations

 This sheet outlines specific questions students may want to consider when contacting organizations for the practice experience.